jgndev/jgndev/README.md

 ## AFK

-Away from keyboard I am a horseman and amateur BBQ cook, and enjoy being outdoors with my family and animals.
+Away from keyboard I am a horseman, amatuer BBQ cook and hobby farmer.
+I love to be outdoors spending time with my family and animals.